If you’re down for some flat water fun and strong wind kitesurfing, Sri Lanka is for you

 Now, most of these spots are known for their surfing- not kiteboarding.
 The venturi effect that creates such strong winds in the northwest of Sri Lanka doesn’t really apply down south.
 When there’s wind, it’s usually storm-based- so it’s unpredictable at best.

 But that said, in-the-know locals and lucky visitors have, on occasion, managed to get some kitesurfing action in at these locations.

 Should you plan a kitesurfing trip to any of the southern spots?
 Probably not- unless you’re going to combine it with surfing or sightseeing.
 The wind isn’t reliable enough to plan an exclusive kite trip around.

 Still have questions about kitesurfing Sri Lanka?
-Join our exclusive Facebook group and fire out your question to a community of experienced nomads!
+Use our comments section below, or join our exclusive Facebook group and connect with the Extreme Nomads community!